natedaniels42/tamagotchi/README.md

 The play button should work the same way as the feed button.
 The boredom bar goes down to 2.
 If it is below 5, it would go to 1.
 If it is at 1, it goes to 0.
 If boredom is at 0, the player has overworked their pet and it dies.

 The sleep and wake up buttons should work differently.
 When the sleep button is pressed, the hunger and boredom bars stop moving.
 At a specific interval, the tiredness bar will go down by 1.
-If the tiredness bar hits 0 the pet doesn't die.
-When the player deicdes the pet is done sleeping, they can hit the wake up button.
+If the tiredness bar hits 0 the pet will wake up and the status bars will begin moving again.
+The player can also choose when the pet is done sleeping by hitting the wake up button.
 Once they do, all the status bars will start to go up like normal.

 As the pet reaches certain ages it could gain new abilities, like evolving or giving birth.